Solomon1533/1dgk.github.io/misc.md

 **Currently reading**:
 - The Cuckoo's Egg by Clifford Stoll
 - The Kingdom of God is Within You by Leo Tolstoy
+- The Demon of Unrest by Erik Larson

 **To-read** (max 10):
 - A Very Punchable Face by Colin Jost